8 Aspects of Love: Which One Looks Familiar?

 We might as well recognize something like a "myth" of love being examined in everything that follows; but it doesn't mean non-existence of the emotion of love, but a total misconception of it being popular in everyday jargon, as well as in poetry, music, and elsewhere.

-More precisely, in our emotional repertoire I found eight aspects of our being driven into an emotional closeness, each being possibly the dominant, or weak, or fading away, or completely absent from the combination of others in that "package of love".
+More precisely, in our emotional repertoire I found eight aspects of our being driven into a romantic closeness, each being possibly the dominant, or weak, or fading away, or completely absent from the combination of others in that "package of love".

 You will find all of them very familiar; however, possibly never suspecting that when people talk about love, they may be talking about an abstraction created by our collective consciousness which doesn't have much respect for individual differences between people.